jortgies/bird-dn42/README.md

 ## Example bird configuration for dn42

-This is the setup I use on my both dn42 routers.
+* This is the setup I use on my both dn42 routers.
+* It is designed to be reused on multiple hosts.
+* optimize routes by using bgp community values
+* contains example for ibgp/ospf

 ## Install